4 Benefits of Using Yoga Props That Will Deepen Your Yoga Practice

 In the past, I avoided using yoga props because I felt a little intimidated by them, plus I figured only true yoga professionals invested in additional products to enhance their yoga practice.
 Wow, how wrong I was!
 Once I started using them, I realized exactly why they’re so popular, and I’ll give you those reasons below in 4 key benefits of using yoga props.
 But first, I should mention that you don’t even need to invest in yoga props!
 That’s right — check out this post on DIY Yoga Props.

-1. Yoga Props Help You Reach your Desired Position
+Yoga Props Help You Reach your Desired Position

-I always knew not to push myself too hard while doing certain yoga poses.
-So, I often just let my arm dangle awkwardly instead of being able to place it on the ground.
-I was hunched over, holding my knee with my feet awkwardly flexed, and I bent my knees and wiggled around a bit during savasana to avoid back pain.
-However, when I started using yoga props, that all changed.
+However, when I started using yoga props, that all changed and noticed the benefits immediately.
 I was able to place my hand flat on top of a yoga block instead of letting it dangle, I used a yoga strap (full disclosure — it was a bathrobe tie) to guide my flexed foot towards me gently, and a bolster helped my back remain spasm free during those critical — and oh, so excellent — savasana times.

 The Benefits of Using Yoga Props: young woman practicing yoga, doing Revolved Triangle Pose, Parivrrta Trikonasana, using blocks to support her